 Yellow-Bellied Sea Snake Facts

 - The unusual, but descriptive, term of the Yellow-Bellied Sea Snake serves as the most often used common name for this remarkable species of marine reptile.
-It also goes by another name, though.
+The wonder also goes by yet another name, though.
 That’s the equally informative name of Pelagic Sea Snake.

-- Scientific professionals, however, such as researchers, typically use its official scientific name to refer to it.
-That’s actually a relatively simple name, though, at least compared to many others.
-That’s because it bears the formal name of the Hydrophis platurus.
+- Scientific professionals, however, such as researchers, typically use its official scientific name to refer to the creature.
+That’s actually a relatively simple term, though, at least compared to many others.
+That’s because it bears the formal epithet of the Hydrophis platurus.

-- It also holds a notable distinction, which it shares with a multitude of other species.
+- It also holds a notable distinction, which it shares with a great multitude of other species.
 That’s due to the origin of that technical name.
-The eminent zoologist, Carl Linnaeus made the first formal acknowledgement of it as a separate and distinct species in 1776.
+The eminent zoologist, Carl Linnaeus made the first formal acknowledgement of it as a separate and distinct species in the year 1776.

-- For the moment, the fabulous marine reptile also holds yet another distinction.
-It represents one of the minority of species across the globe that appears to be holding its own in the face of the ecological upheavals the world’s now experiencing.
+- For the moment, the fabulous marine reptile also holds still another rare distinction.
+It represents one of the minority of known species across the globe that appears to presently be holding its own in the face of the ecological upheavals the world’s now experiencing.

 - As a result, its population numbers seem to be maintaining a level that’s both stable and sufficient.
 That further appears to hold true throughout the entirety of its natural range.
-The IUCN, therefore, presently lists it as Least Concern on its Red List.
+The IUCN, therefore, presently lists it as Least Concern on its Red List of Threatened Species.

-- The amazing product of Nature and evolution nevertheless does face some potential threats to its existence.
+- The amazing product of Nature and evolution nevertheless does face some potential threats to its continued existence as a species.
 Commerical fishing practices pose a danger, in the form of accidental bycatch.
-Its greatest threat, though, likely consists of climate change.
+Its greatest threat, though, most likely consists of climate change.

 Related Articles